D4mo/tredolist/README.md

 =========

 TredoList turns Trello into a convenient todolist tool, by introducing:
-* new list layouts
+* new optional list layouts
-* new dynamic color themes
+* new optional dynamic color themes

 Get rid of Todo / In Progress / Done lists!
 Now your cards get colored according to their status.
 Here is how the [Tredolist](https://trello.com/b/af1CpwBl/tredolist) Trello board looks like in bright colors: